JeffDeCola/my-verilog-examples/ci-README.md

 # CONCOURSE CONTINUOUS INTEGRATION

-For fun, I use concourse ci to,
+I use concourse ci to,

-* Updates the
+* Copy and edit `README.md` to `/docs/_includes/README.md` for
   [GitHub Webpage](https://jeffdecola.github.io/my-systemverilog-examples/)
-* Copies, edits and updates the `README.md` file to `/docs/_includes/README.md`
-* Alerts me of the progress via repo status and slack
+* Alert me of the progress via repo status and slack

 ## PIPELINE